AndrewB4y/simple_shell/README.md

 - Twitter: [@lsanjuan92](https://twitter.com/lsanjuan92)
 - Github: [@luiscode92](https://github.com/luicode92)

-For more information check this post on Medium (https://medium.com/@luiscode92/how-to-code-simple-shell-in-c-312ee5dbe154)
+For more information check this post on Medium.
+(https://medium.com/@luiscode92/how-to-code-simple-shell-in-c-312ee5dbe154)

 # How Use